-New Orleans has something to appeal to everyone.
-History lovers can check out the New Orleans Plantations or participate in a French Quarter walking tour, while foodies can chow down on all of the incredible New Orleans food, and photographers find themselves surrounded by Instagramable places in New Orleans.
+History lovers have good reason to visit as they can check out the New Orleans Plantations or participate in a French Quarter walking tour.
+At the same time, foodies can chow down on all of the incredible New Orleans food, and photographers find themselves surrounded by outdoor activities and Instagramable places in New Orleans.

 Things to Do In New Orleans

 1. Explore the French Quarter